U-PROX IC A

 Terms

-Identifiers: In access control systems, each user has an identifier with a unique code.
-Identifiers may take the form of plastic cards, key fobs, etc.
+Identifiers: In access control systems, each user has a unique code.
+It can be plastic cards, key fobs, etc.

-Global Anti‑passback: The tracking of an identifier’s movement across all controlled access points.
-In a global anti‑passback system, the object is divided into access zones; entering a new zone is considered an exit from the previous one.
-If a repeat passage is attempted, the system denies access and issues a “Global Anti‑passback: Access Denied” message.
+Global AntiPassBack: The tracking of an identifier’s movement across all controlled access points.
+In a global AntiPassBack system, the object is divided into access zones(premises); entering a new zone is considered an exit from the previous one.
+If a repeat passage is attempted, the system denies access and issues a “Global AntiPassBack: Access Denied” message.

 Description and Operation